 The potato defect affects coffees from Rwanda, Burundi, and D.R.
 Congo.
 It is called “potato” because it creates an obvious and overwhelming potato smell when the roasted coffee is ground.
 In an effort to add transparency to what we do, we established a policy around identifying and crediting bags of coffee with this defect.
 As a result, we can continue to promote the phenomenal coffees of this region.
 Such a policy likely raises some important questions!
 Here’s an ever-updated FAQ to help you understand and navigate these problems:

 Why would you offer a defective coffee?

 How will I know if my coffee contains potato defect?

 You’ll know as soon as you grind the coffee.
-The smell from the defect creates and instant and strong smell of raw potatoes.
+The smell from the defect creates an instant and strong smell of raw potatoes.
 Conveniently, it’s easy to identify the defect once the coffee is ground.
 The frustrating part is that it’s impossible (so far) to identify it in the coffee beans before they are ground.
 If you smell the defect, we recommend discarding the grounds immediately in a separate room or sealed container.
 The presence of the smell will make it difficult to identify the flaw in the next set of beans you grind.
 This is especially relevant in a coffee bar or restaurant scenario.

 What should I do if I get a potato defect in my bag of coffee?

-12oz Bags (local): Simply return the 12oz. bag to either of our locations (6225 Delmar or 4206 Watson),n o matter where you bought it.
+12oz Bags (local): Simply return the 12oz. bag to our Delmar or Watson location (6225 Delmar or 4206 Watson), no matter where you bought it.
 Subsequently, we’ll replace the bag with a new bag of the same coffee or another bag of your choosing.